You are listening to the Sean Hannity Radio Show Podcast.

 He's got to get the job done.

-He did it with Gorsuch, he he held everybody firm.
+He held everybody firm.

-And he's you know, let's take Medicaid.
+And he's, you know, let's take Medicaid.

 So they found some extra change on a CBO markup, which I don't really believe, but whatever.